pineapplegiant/dotfiles/notes/git-cheatsheet.md

 ## Group Changes

             $ git branch                                --> Lists all local branches in the current repository
             $ git branch[branch-name]                   --> Creates a new branch
             $ git checkout [branch-name]                --> Switches to the specified branch and updates the working directory
             $ git merge [branch]                        --> Combines the specified branch's history into the current branch
             $ git branch -d [branch-name]               --> Deletes the specified branch
+            $ git branch -m oldBranchName newBranchName --> Rename a branch while currently not in the branch to be renamed:

 # More interesting things: